itamos-ism/itamos/docs/source/3d-pdr/dust.rst

 approximation of Rowan-Robinson (1980).

-The contribution from each ray is added to the total dust emission using the modified HTT (1991) formulation, which depends on the effective dust optical depth at 100 μm.
+The contribution from each ray is added to the total dust emission using the modified HTT91 formulation, which depends on the effective dust optical depth at 100 μm.

 -------------------------
 Infrared Attenuation
 -------------------------

-In the original HTT (1991) treatment, the infrared radiation re-emitted by dust at the cloud surface is not attenuated as it propagates deeper into the cloud.
+In the original HTT91 treatment, the infrared radiation re-emitted by dust at the cloud surface is not attenuated as it propagates deeper into the cloud.
 This leads to unrealistically high dust (and therefore gas) temperatures at large depths for high-density, high-FUV models.